Danielkaas94/CMDFun/README.md

 ```

 This is how I execute a command through CMD.
-The string strCommandToCMD could be something like "netsh wlan show networks"
+The string strCommandToCMD could be something like "netsh wlan show networks".

 ```csharp
         private void ExecuteCMDCommand(string strCommandToCMD)